JoeLumbley/Platformer-with-Level-Editor/README.md

 It is a powerful software development tool that provides a comprehensive set of features and tools for building a wide range of applications.

-Visual Studio Community is a free version of the IDE for individual developers, small teams, and open-source projects this is the version I recommend you download.
+Visual Studio Community is a free version of the IDE for individual developers, small teams, and open-source projects.

+This is the version I recommend you download.

 Install Visual Studio from here:  https://visualstudio.microsoft.com/downloads/ and include the .NET Desktop Development workload.